sehnryr/1brc/README.md

 ## Test Hardware

 -   **CPU**: AMD Ryzen™ 7 5700X × 16
--   **RAM**: 16 GB DDR4
+-   **RAM**: 32 GB DDR4
 -   **SSD**: PNY CS3030 1TB SSD (3,500 MB/s Seq.
 Read)

-The theoretical maximum read time for a 14 GB file (the sample file) is 4.0 seconds.
+If the file is read sequentially, the theoretical maximum read time for a 14 GB file is 4.0 seconds.

-With my last implementation, the time to read the file was ~4.5 seconds.
-It's very close to the theoretical maximum, so I don't think I can improve the read time any further without changing either the file format or the hardware.
+Bypassing the file system can be done in many ways.
+The most common way is to use memory-mapped files using the `mmap` system call.
+However, this approach requires a dependency on the `libc` or `memmap` crate, which is not allowed in the challenge.

+The way I chose was to move the file manually to a `tmpfs` partition.
+This way, the file is read directly from memory, bypassing the file system.
+This approach is not portable, but it's the fastest way to read a file with the given constraints.
+The downside is that the file must fit in memory, which is not always possible.

 ## Running the challenge